coping-with-COVID/coping-with-COVID.github.io/index.md

 ## History

-Basically this app will help students cope with distressing issues they are facing.
-Students will use the bot to vent/talk about their day.
-The main landing page of the app will contain general information about the chat bot and mental health resources link.
+Our original idea for the site was to develope a chat bot that could chat and comfort the user.
 How the bot would work would be:

 - the bot will prompt a topic for conversation.
   - Ex: “ Pineapple on Pizza?
 Yay!
 Or Nay?
 - Using follow-ups to facilitate responses.
   - The chat bot will identify keywords students use to suggest articles or videos on how to help comfort the student better.

+We decided against the chat bot, because we do not have the skill to make the chat bot be interactive enough that it feels "human".
+The chat function would be too simple and robtic for the user to feel comfort, which defeats the purpose.

 ## Use case ideas